Hunky Dory: Influence and legacy

 Many biographers and reviewers have agreed that Hunky Dory marked the beginning of Bowie's artistic success.
 Pegg writes: "Hunky Dory stands at the first great crossroads in Bowie's career.
 It was his last album until Low to be presented purely as a sonic artefact rather than a vehicle for the dramatic visual element with which he was soon to make his name as a performer".
 Buckley notes that 1971 was a pivotal year for Bowie, the year in which he became "something of a pop-art agent provocateur".
 In a time when rock musicians looked to traditions and established standards, Bowie looked to be radically different and challenge tradition, reinventing himself again and again, thereby creating new standards and conventions.
 Buckley further said: "Its almost easy-listening status and conventional musical sensibility has detracted from the fact that, lyrically, this record lays down the blueprint for Bowie's future career".
 Spitz writes that many artists have their "it all came together on this one" record.
 "For David Bowie, it's Hunky Dory".
-Biographer Paul Trynka states that the record marked a "new beginning" for the artist and that has a "freshness" to it that all of Bowie's previous studio albums lacked, primarily because when making his previous albums, Bowie was working to satisfy record executives.
+The biographer Paul Trynka states that the record marked a "new beginning" for the artist and that has a "freshness" to it that all of Bowie's previous studio albums lacked, primarily because when making his previous albums, Bowie was working to satisfy record executives.
 When making Hunky Dory, Bowie was working to satisfy himself, which is reflected in the record.